mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-14-Spring-dependency-injection.md

 ```

 If we compare  the class `Computer` used in the first section and the one used in this section we can conclude that:<br />
-* The class `Computer` is no longer responsible for the creation of the dependencies.
+* The class `Computer` is no longer responsible for the instantiation of the dependencies.
 * The dependencies are created by the **IoC container** using **DI**.

 #### 2. Conctructor dependency injection